 - 4.2.
-Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.2.1.
+Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal1, state, provincial, public, private, or tribal entities: - 4.2.1.
 Overhead transmission lines operated at 200kV or higher. - 4.2.2.
 Overhead transmission lines operated below 200kV having been identified as included in the definition of an Interconnection Reliability Operating Limit (IROL) under NERC Standard FAC-014 by the Planning Coordinator. - 4.2.3.
-Overhead transmission lines operated below 200 kV having been identified as included in the definition of one of the Major WECC Transfer Paths in the Bulk Electric System.
+Overhead transmission lines operated below 200 kV having been identified as included in the definition of one of the Major WECC Transfer Paths in the Bulk Electric System. - 4.2.4.
+This standard applies to overhead transmission lines identified above (4.2.1 through 4.2.3) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence.

-The areas excluded in 4.2.4 were excluded based on comments from industry for reasons summarized as follows: 1) There is a very low risk from vegetation in this area.
+-The areas excluded in 4.2.4 were excluded based on comments from industry for reasons summarized as follows: 1) There is a very low risk from vegetation in this area.
 Based on an informal survey, no TOs reported such an event.
 2) Substations, switchyards, and stations have many inspection and maintenance activities that are necessary for reliability.
 Those existing process manage the threat.
 As such, the formal steps in this standard are not well suited for this environment.
-3) Specifically addressing the areas where the standard applies or doesn't makes the standard stronger as it relates to clarity.
+3) The standard was written for Transmission Owners.
+Rolling the excluded areas into this standard will bring GO and DP into the standard, even though NERC has an initiative in place to address this bigger registry issue.
+4) Specifically addressing the areas where the standard applies or doesn't makes the standard stronger as it relates to clarity.